Harris D. Bernstein, Ph.D.

 Current Research

 In one project we are investigating the assembly (folding and membrane insertion) of proteins that reside in the outer membrane of Gram-negative bacteria.
 While most integral membrane proteins contain one or more α-helical membrane spanning segments, bacterial outer membrane proteins are anchored to the membrane by a single amphipathic β sheet that folds into a distinctive closed cylindrical structure called a “β barrel”.
-Previous studies have shown that a highly conserved and essential heterooligomer (the barrel assembly machinery or “Bam” complex) catalyzes the integration of β barrels into the outer membrane, but the mechanism by which it promotes insertion is unknown.
-Several lines of evidence indicate that the BamA subunit, an integral outer membrane protein that contains both a β barrel and several periplasmic domains that tether the other subunits, plays a central role in the insertion reaction.
-To gain further insight into outer membrane protein biogenesis, we recently developed a method to arrest the assembly of a native β barrel before it dissociates from the Bam complex and solved the structure of the purified Bam complex-substrate supercomplex by cryo-EM.
-The results showed that the BamA β barrel binds to the C-terminus of the substrate and then promotes its progressive conversion from an open β sheet to a barrel-like structure in a remarkable process that is influenced by membrane tension.
-Although we have focused on the assembly of a specific class of outer membrane proteins produced by pathogenic bacteria called “autotransporters” that contain a large N-terminal extracellular domain that encodes a virulence function in addition to a C-terminal β barrel, we are interested in studying the assembly of other classes of outer membrane proteins using biochemical, genetic and structural methods.
+Previous studies have shown that a highly conserved heterooligomer (the barrel assembly machine, or BAM) catalyzes the integration of β barrels into the outer membrane, but the mechanism by which it promotes insertion is poorly understood.
+There is considerable evidence that the BamA subunit, an outer membrane protein that contains both a β barrel and several periplasmic domains that tether the other subunits, plays a central role in the insertion reaction.
+To gain further insight into outer membrane protein biogenesis, we recently developed a method to arrest the assembly of a native β barrel before it dissociates from BAM and solved the structure of the purified BAM-substrate supercomplex by cryo-EM.
+The results show that the BamA β barrel binds to the C-terminus of the substrate and then promotes its progressive conversion from an open β sheet to a barrel-like structure in a remarkable process that is influenced by membrane tension.
+Although it is likely that BAM catalyzes the assembly of most outer membrane proteins by the same general mechanism, we are especially interested in understanding the nuances of the assembly of a unique class of outer membrane proteins called “autotransporters”.
+Like other outer membrane proteins autotransporters contain a transmembrane β barrel domain, but they also contain a large extracellular domain that often encodes a virulence function.

 Applying our Research